openstack-archive/release-tools/README.rst

 Examples:

-./consolidate_release_page.py cinder grizzly 2013.1
+./consolidate_release_page.py cinder kilo 2015.1.0

-  Moves Cinder blueprints and bugs from intermediary grizzly milestones to the final 2013.1 milestone page.
+  Moves Cinder blueprints and bugs from intermediary kilo milestones to the final 2015.1 milestone page.

 ./consolidate_release_page.py --test swift grizzly 1.8.0

   Moves Swift 1.8.0-rc* blueprints and bugs to the final 1.8.0 page, on Launchpad staging server

-./consolidate_release_page.py --copytask glance grizzly 2013.1
+./consolidate_release_page.py --copytask glance kilo 2015.1.0

-  Moves Glance blueprints from intermediary grizzly milestones to the final 2013.1 milestone page.
-Creates grizzly series task for all grizzly bugs and sets the milestone for those to 2013.1.
+  Moves Glance blueprints from intermediary kilo milestones to the final 2015.1.0 milestone page.
+Creates kilo series task for all grizzly bugs and sets the milestone for those to 2015.1.0.

 create_milestones.py